Indian dressage team wins first Asian Games gold, first equestrian yellow metal in 41 years | Sports-Games

 Hailing from Mumbai, the 25-year-old Vipul, a business management degree holder from University of London, also began horse riding at a young age.
 Since 2013, he began training with top foreign players in Europe.

-Interestingly, he began work to start a top class riding facility and first breeding programme for dressage horses in the country.
+Interestingly, he build a top-class riding facility and first breeding programme for dressage horses in the country.
 He rides Chemxpro Emerald.

-The 23-year-old Anush hails from Kolkata and he is also currently based in Borchen in Germany.
-He developed his passion for horse riding after his parents took him to a club in Kolkata.
-He soon began having horse riding lessons at the age of eight.

-After having difficulties in finding a coach, he left India in 2017 and moved to Germany.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)